Skip to content

 How much time per week should managing Instagram require?

 4-5 hours weekly for content creation & community engagement for most small businesses.
-Outsource if more scale needed.
+Outsource if more scale is needed.

 What competitive benchmarking should I do?